brucebarnes/URP-FaceMaterialCreate/README.md

  <img src=https://github.com/brucebarnes/URP-FaceMaterialCreate/blob/main/DemoEditorButtonAndFileStructure.gif/>

 Instructions
-1) Install MaterialGenerator.cs in folder named Editor (Create if you don't have)
+1) Install MaterialGenerator.cs in folder named Editor (Create if you don't have) || Import URP-FadFaceMaterialCreator.unitypackage into your project
 2) Install entire PolygonKids asset into a folder named Resources  should look like /Assets/Resources/PolygonKids/Materials
                                 /Models